 I am a third-generation chef from Tegucigalpa, Honduras.
+Here is my story.

 My mother, Juliana Pineda Lupiac, a fearless visionary whose commonsensical approach to business is nothing short of genius, joined the pastry shop in the late 70’s.
-Mom brought structure to the business and paved the way for growth.
+My mom brought structure to the business and paved the way for growth.
 She helped to open the second store, and then a third, and a fourth and a fifth.

-In 1987, after I expressed interest in studying cooking, my mom and grandmom picked The Restaurant School in Philadelphia for me to get my education in classical French cooking.
+In 1986, after I expressed interest in studying cooking, my mom and grandmom picked The Restaurant School in Philadelphia for me to get my education in classical French cooking.
 My dream was to continue with my family’s legacy.
 Since I wasn’t going back to Honduras, I would have to do it here in Philadelphia, but first I needed to get the best chef training possible.

-Today my children are grown.
+My children are grown.
 I am reclaiming my dream.
 I am thrilled to share with you the food that my grandmother and mother made for decades and the food I’ve developed myself during this amazing journey.